pwi-schleupen/Data_Warehouse_Load_Patterns/README.md

-# Data_Warehouse_Load_Patterns
+# Data Warehouse Load Patterns
- A collection of Handlebars patterns to develop Data Warehouse solutions
+ A collection of Handlebars patterns to develop Data Warehouse solutions.

+These can be copied into the 'LoadPatterns' directory in the Virtual Data Warehouse application (or any other compatible tool).